 Color Phase Black Bears

 Safety really is not really much of an issue while hunting baited black bears.
-If you bow hunt–take your bow.
+If you bow hunt, then you should absolutely take your bow.
 They are very close and you will have a good amount of time to make a good shot.
-One note, if a bear climbs your tree, which actually happens quite often, don’t panic, they are just curious.
+One note, if a bear climbs your tree, which actually happens quite often, don’t panic.
+They are just curious.
 Just take a bottle of water with you into the stand and if they start to climb, pour water on their head and they will go right down.